google-deepmind/dm_robotics/README.md

-# DeepMind Robotics
-Libraries, tools and tasks created and used at DeepMind Robotics.
+# `dm_robotics`: Libraries, tools, and tasks created and used for Robotics research at DeepMind.

 ## Package overview
 | Package | Summary |